Minister dodges question on whether ferries at centre of controversy will be delivered on time

 Business minister Ivan McKee dodged questions on whether two ferries for the Clyde and Hebrides will be delivered to their target dates and to the current budget.

-Instead of firmly committing the government to the dates, Mr McKee simply said the target dates “remain” May and December 2023 for the two vessels.
+Instead of firmly committing the Scottish Government to the dates, Mr McKee simply said the target dates “remain” May and December 2023 for the two vessels.

-Hulls 801 and 802 are more than five years late and more than £150m over-budget after the Invercldye yard was granted a contract which did not include a full builder’s refund guarantee.
+Hulls 801 and 802 are more than five years late and more than £150 million over-budget after the Inverclyde yard was granted a contract that did not include a full builder’s refund guarantee.

 Most Popular